 Reminders and follow-ups could also help.
 We know appointment reminders are effective in getting consumers to attend regular doctor, dentist, and other appointments.
 We found that 52% of those who missed their appointments did not receive a communication to reschedule from the vaccine site.

-The COVID-19 pandemic and racial unrest in 2020 that grew following the tragic deaths of George Floyd, Breonna Taylor, and so many others spurred health care and life sciences organizations to talk openly about the role they may have played in the loss of trust with some patients and communities—both historically and currently.
+The COVID-19 pandemic and racial unrest in 2020 that grew following the tragic deaths of George Floyd, Breonna Taylor, and so many others spurred health care and life sciences organisations to talk openly about the role they may have played in the loss of trust with some patients and communities—both historically and currently.
 Consumer and community trust in the health system, health care professionals, and the wider vaccine research community is an integral part of vaccine acceptance.2 However, trustworthy sources remains a top barrier.
 According to the Kaiser Family Foundation, 38% of unvaccinated adults listed mistrust of the government as a top reason why they did not get vaccinated.3 Similarly, our findings found appointed or elected federal officials, and state or local political officials were the least trusted sources for public health information.

 Considering the amount of mistrust in the health care system, identifying trusted sources is essential to get more consumers accurate and safe information on public health issues.